Add Your Heading Text Here

-Examples include policies on equal employment opportunities, environmental and occupational safety, but also organizational cultures that support favorable social and emotional work environments.
+Examples include policies on equal employment opportunities, environmental and occupational safety, but also organisational cultures that support favorable social and emotional work environments.

 Motivation: Workers are motivated to do their jobs

-Examples include financial and non-financial incentive programs, performance management systems, and supportive supervision programs.
+Examples include financial and non-financial incentive programmes, performance management systems and supportive supervision programs.

 Call for Abstracts submission

-These sub-themes are critical to achieving the long-term outcome of optimizing work performance in supply chain management.
-An adequately staffed, appropriately skilled, and motivated workforce will power supply chains and result in commodities being available to meet local needs.
+These sub-themes are critical to achieving the long-term outcome of optimising work performance in supply chain management.
+An adequately-staffed, appropriately-skilled and motivated workforce will power supply chains and result in commodities being available to meet local needs.

-Please submit your abstract using the form below by 30 April 2021.
-Abstracts will be reviewed by the Technical Committee and submissions will be notified by 30 May 2021.
+Please submit your abstract using the form below by 30 June 2022.
+Abstracts will be reviewed by the technical committee and submissions will be notified by 29 July 2022.
 Abstracts selected for oral and poster presentations will be sent guidelines to aid preparation.
-All accepted abstracts will be published on the PtD website and possibly in a special issue of the “Journal of Pharmaceutical Policy and Practice.”
+All accepted abstracts will be published on the PtD website and possibly in a special issue journal of the conference proceedings.